Pharm.D./MBA Program

 Overview

-The concurrent degrees will be completed in approximately 5 years.
+The concurrent Pharm.D./MBA program is designed to be completed in five years.

 Eligibility and Application